Chapter 77 – Tragedy Strikes

 But with work to do in Boso I had been unable to stay still for the six months needed for the fusion to take place.

-It was only with much difficulty, and luck (via the Internet), that I discovered it could be controlled by weekly injections of a newly discovered immune system control liquid (Hysendra) imported at great expense from Germany and paid for partly by the Japanese health system.
+The spine doctors did not seem to know much about it.
+Only with much difficulty, and luck (via the Internet), did I discover it could be controlled by weekly injections of a newly discovered immune system control liquid (Hysendra) imported at great expense from Germany and paid for largely by Japan’s very generous health system.

 And that there were only one or two doctors in Japan able to handle the procedure.